 AWT members must consider and wear the appropriate PPE when there is a risk of contact with a quarantined animal or any animal they suspect is displaying symptoms of a zoonotic disease.

 After dealing with the animal PPE must be removed and disposed of safely and appropriate hand hygiene taken.

+Report any suspected zoonotic disease to DPIRD’s pest and disease information line during business hours on 9368 3080 or, if after normal business hours, the Commonwealth emergency animal disease hotline 1800 675 888.

 5.8 Recovery